 Caton-with-Littledale is situated within the Forest of Bowland Area of Natural Outstanding Beauty so we have some wonderful countryside for you to enjoy.
-Walking is great fun and keeps you fit but do come prepared with appropriate clothing and footwear - waterproofs and walking boots are recommended.

 Four circular walks within the Parish